A Brief History of Sex Toys

 From stone and steam to soft-touch silicone and smart features.

-By the 1960s and ‘70s, thanks to the sexual revolution and second-wave feminism, vibrators started to be marketed for pleasure — not just “treatment.”
-Fast-forward to today, and we have a booming pleasure industry that celebrates empowerment, choice, and body-safe design.
+By the 1960s–70s, thanks to the sexual revolution and second-wave feminism, vibrators started to be marketed for pleasure — not “treatment.”
+Fast-forward to today and we have a pleasure industry that celebrates empowerment, choice, and body-safe design.

-Today’s sex toys are crafted with soft-touch materials like platinum-grade silicone, and powered by rechargeable batteries with multiple speeds, patterns, and features tailored for different kinds of stimulation.
-Some even use suction, tongue-like motion, or flexible tapping heads — and yes, we stock all of those. 😉
+Modern toys use platinum-grade silicone, rechargeable batteries, and multiple speeds/patterns tailored to different kinds of stimulation.
+Some use air-pulse suction, tongue-like motion, or flexible tapping heads — and yes, we stock those. 😉

 So...
 Why Does This History Matter?

-Because pleasure isn’t new.
-It’s part of being human.
-From ancient stone tools to modern wand massagers, people have always explored ways to connect with their bodies — and that’s nothing to be ashamed of.
+Pleasure isn’t new — it’s human.
+From ancient stone tools to today’s wand massagers, people have always explored ways to connect with their bodies.
+There’s nothing to be ashamed of.

 At SmootherVibes, we honour that tradition with high-quality, body-safe toys designed for real people.
 Whether you're brand new to vibrators or ready to level up your toy drawer, we’ve got you covered — no steam engines required.

-Curious to see how far we’ve come?
-Explore Our Full Vibrator Collection and experience modern pleasure with a nod to history.
+Shop Wand →Curious to see how far we’ve come?
+Explore Our Full Vibrator Collection